chaisql/chai/README.md

 ## Code generation

-Genji also supports structs as long as they implement the `record.Record` interface for writes and the `record.Scanner` interface for reads.
+Genji also supports structs as long as they implement the `document.Record` interface for writes and the `document.Scanner` interface for reads.
 To simplify implementing these interfaces, Genji provides a command line tool that can generate methods for you.

 First, install the Genji command line tool: